Craig Brown (footballer, born 1940): Euro 2000 qualifying

 Scotland finished second in their UEFA Euro 2000 qualifying group, which meant they entered a playoff against England.
 Scotland lost the first leg 2–0 at Hampden Park, but then won 1–0 at the old Wembley in the second, losing 2–1 on aggregate.
 Paul Scholes scored both England goals in the tie.
 Brown cited an injury to Paul Lambert, who would have been assigned with the task of marking Scholes, as being key to the Scots losing the tie.

 2002 World Cup qualification

 After Scotland finished third in their 2002 FIFA World Cup qualification group and failed to qualify for the World Cup, Brown resigned as Scotland manager in October 2001.
 He was replaced by German Berti Vogts.
-Brown took charge of Scotland for 70 international matches, more than any other Scotland manager.
+Brown took charge of Scotland for 70 international matches, more than any other Scotland manager until Steve Clarke.
 He won 32 games, drew 18 and lost 20.
-Scotland did not qualify for another major tournament until Euro 2020, and 1998 is still their most recent appearance in a men's World Cup finals.
+Scotland did not qualify for another major tournament until Euro 2020, and 1998 was their last appearance in a men's World Cup finals for 28 years, until 2026.